bcornec/wod-set/profile/ADMIN-GUIDE.md

 ![WoD Infrastucture](img/wod-infra-open-source.png "WoD Infrastucture")

-## H﻿ow to deploy your own Workshops-on-Demand infrastructure...
+## How to deploy your own Workshops-on-Demand infrastructure...

-A﻿s explained in the previous [article](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/), the project is split into multiple repositories from the architectural and public / private aspects.
+As explained in the previous [article](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/), the project is split into multiple repositories from the architectural and public / private aspects.
 Since the publication if of the previous article, additionnal repositories showed up as the installation process evolved over time.
 The architecture is divided between the frontend, api-db, and backend.
 The project admins will need to decide whether they are willing to develop and propose public-only content to the participants or add any proprietary and private content.

-I﻿ will start with the simpliest scenario: A public-only approach.
+I will start with the simpliest scenario: A public-only approach.
 Then we will dive into the specificities related the private approach.

-### P﻿ublic-only Deployment: No private backend nor private workshops
+### Public-only Deployment: No private backend nor private workshops

 **Important Note:**

-**T﻿his part is compulsory for any type of deployment.
+**This part is compulsory for any type of deployment.
 Public only or public + private.**

-F﻿irst, you need a repository to clone.
+First, you need a repository to clone.
 The Workshops-on-Demand GitHub projects can be found [here](https://github.com/Workshops-on-Demand/).
-W﻿e have packaged the solution in several Github repos.
+We have packaged the solution in several Github repos.
 Each repository handles a specific role in the overall architecture.

 Here's a quick look at what can be found in each:

 ![](/img/wod-repository-2025.png "WOD Repositories")

-**[w﻿od-notebooks](https://github.com/Workshops-on-Demand/wod-notebooks):** Public Workshops-on-Demand based on Jupyter Notebooks.
+**[wod-notebooks](https://github.com/Workshops-on-Demand/wod-notebooks):** Public Workshops-on-Demand based on Jupyter Notebooks.

 * You can test them live at <https://hackshack.hpedev.io/workshops>

-**[w﻿od-install](https://github.com/Workshops-on-Demand/wod-install):** Installer part of the Workshops-on-Demand project.
+**[wod-install](https://github.com/Workshops-on-Demand/wod-install):** Installer part of the Workshops-on-Demand project.

-**[w﻿od-backend](https://github.com/Workshops-on-Demand/wod-backend):** Back-end part of our Workshops-on-Demand setup.
+**[wod-backend](https://github.com/Workshops-on-Demand/wod-backend):** Back-end part of our Workshops-on-Demand setup.

-**[w﻿od-frontend](https://github.com/Workshops-on-Demand/wod-frontend):** Frontend part of the Workshops-on-Demand project.
+**[wod-frontend](https://github.com/Workshops-on-Demand/wod-frontend):** Frontend part of the Workshops-on-Demand project.

 * Based on NGINX and NodeJS technologies, it provides the participtants' Registration Portal used to enable booking of the workshops.

-**[w﻿od-api-db](https://github.com/Workshops-on-Demand/wod-api-db):** Workshops-on-Demand registration portal application
+**[wod-api-db](https://github.com/Workshops-on-Demand/wod-api-db):** Workshops-on-Demand registration portal application

 * Open API 3.0 based api used to manage the Workshops-on-Demand project.
 It also provides a database hosting the different status of participants, workshops, and students.

-**[w﻿od-private](https://github.com/Workshops-on-Demand/wod-private):** Example Private configuration for Workshops-on-Demand (WoD).
+**[wod-private](https://github.com/Workshops-on-Demand/wod-private):** Example Private configuration for Workshops-on-Demand (WoD).

-**[w﻿od-frontend-private](https://github.com/Workshops-on-Demand/wod-frontend-private):** Private Frontend part of the Workshops-on-Demand project.
+**[wod-frontend-private](https://github.com/Workshops-on-Demand/wod-frontend-private):** Private Frontend part of the Workshops-on-Demand project.

-**[w﻿od-api-db-private](https://github.com/Workshops-on-Demand/wod-api-db-private):** Workshops-on-Demand registration portal application
+**[wod-api-db-private](https://github.com/Workshops-on-Demand/wod-api-db-private):** Workshops-on-Demand registration portal application

 * This provide examples for creating your own cutomization layer on top of the public standard WoD Backend / wod Notebooks content.
 Do not put any confidential data here as this is a public repository!

-**Note**: T﻿here are now 9 repositories available for now.
+**Note**: There are now 9 repositories available for now.

 ![](/img/wod-blogserie2-2repos.png "Workshops-on-Demand repositories")